collective/collective.ttwpo/README.rst

         "user":"johndoe",
         "token":"abcdef1234567890abcdef1234567890",
         "project": "mydemo.project",
-        "version": "master"
+        "version": "1.x",
+        "document": "zanata-document-name"
     }

-The key ``adpater`` is mandatory and used to look a up a named adapter.
+The key ``servicename`` is mandatory and used to look a up a named adapter.
 All other settings are adapter specific and are passed as-is to the adapter.